Primeadine Original (Oxford Healthspan)

 Human Evidence for Spermidine

-- Austrian Cohort Study (Nature Medicine, 2018): Higher dietary spermidine intake correlated with 5-year lower all-cause mortality risk — the association was dose-dependent and independent of other dietary and lifestyle factors
+- Austrian Cohort Study (Am J Clin Nutr, 2018, PMID: 29955838): Higher dietary spermidine intake correlated with lower all-cause mortality risk in 829 participants — the association was dose-dependent (HR 0.74 per 1-SD increase) and independent of other dietary and lifestyle factors (Kiechl S et al.)

 This is substantially better human evidence than most longevity supplements.